-Step 5 of 5.
 We’ve arrived at the last post in our 5 part guide to reaching Financial Freedom.
-While you can achieve FF following the first 4 steps alone, there’s no doubt you will gain some serious momentum if you can find ways to implement Step 5 while simultaneously cutting your expenses as discussed in Step 4.
+While you can achieve Financial Freedom following the first 4 steps alone, you will get there a WHOLE lot faster if you can simultaneously increase your income.
+So Step 5 is all about learning to hustle.

 My best advice for this step is to get creative.
 If you invest some serious time thinking about it, you’ll be amazed at the different ways you can come up with to generate cash in your own personal situation.

 While the avenues to up your annual take-home may be plentiful, let’s go over a few just to get your wheels spinning.

 Yes – sometimes it can be just that simple to increase your income.
 This one certainly won’t apply to everyone, we aren’t all in positions where a raise is a possibility.
 But if you are, have a hard look at the value you bring to your job.
 What do you offer that sets you apart?
 Ensure you are being appropriately compensated for your skill sets.